theme-next/hexo-theme-next/README.md

 And if you see any error message during update (something like **«Commit your changes or stash them before you can merge»**), recommended to learn [Hexo data files][docs-data-files-url] feature.\
 Howbeit, you can bypass update errors by `Commit`, `Stash` or `Discard` local changes.
 See [here](https://stackoverflow.com/a/15745424/5861495) how to do it.

+If you want to update from v5.1.x to v6.0.x, read [here][docs-update-5-1-x-url].

+Read here.

 ## Known Bugs

 For those who also encounter **«[Error: Cannot find module 'hexo-util'](https://github.com/iissnan/hexo-theme-next/issues/1490)»**, please check your NPM version.